smart-mobile-software/arisedocs/docs/source/setup.rst

 * images

 You need to set different values for each variation.
 We will consider the variation A as the default variation (original).
 You will be able to create up to 8 variations.
+You can create a new variation by clicking on the blue '+' button.
 However, you will get more reliable and faster results by testing as few variations as possible.

 Distribution
 ++++++++++++